 - Explore all health career options

-- Seek summer internships or research experience
+- Seek summer internships, shadowing experience or volunteer work

 - Attend the University Professional and Graduate School Fair

-- Take appropriate entrance exam
+- Prep for the GRE or appropriate entrance exam

 - Retake entrance exam, if necessary

 - Forward final documentations needed for the application and review process